 There is no hot without cold; no cold without hot.

 I’m not getting philosophical.
 Humidity after a clear day is correlated with reduced vigor and happiness.7 Sunshine after a cloudy day is correlated with increased mood.9

 But sunshine after sunshine is correlated with nothing.

 A study of 1,993 Americans living in California, Michigan, and Ohio found no correlation between location and life satisfaction.
-That is, although people in the midwest complained about their poor weather, although they also said they would be happier if they lived under California’s bright sun, although Californian’s said that their bright sun makes them happier, midwesterners were just as happy as Californians.10
+That is, although people in the midwest complained about their poor weather, although they also said they would be happier if they lived under California’s bright sun, although Californian’s said that their bright sun makes them happier, Midwesterners were just as happy as Californians.10

 We have a tendency to take things for granted.
 The weather is no exception.
-A 2006 study found that the only time rising temperature was correlated with rising mood was in spring, when the memory of cold winter was still in mind.11
+A 2006 study found that the only time rising temperature was correlated with rising mood was in spring when the memory of cold winter was still in mind.11

 Weather is also not that important.
 Most of the time, we’re indoors completely unconcerned about the temperature and humidity.
-In the California study, weather was ranked last in importance out of 11 items.
+In the California study, the weather was ranked last in importance out of 11 items.
 Would you rather have good job prospects, a vibrant social life, financial security, or nice weather?

 I would rather have the first three.